Bread and Roses group show at Art Space, Lydiard Street, 2024

 (Ballarat Mining Exchange frontage)

 Art Space Ballarat is centrally located and offers the opportunity for local emerging artists a space for visual art and 3D art exhibitions, installations, as well as performing arts events.
-Located at the front of the Ballarat Mining Exchange on Lydiard Street North in-between the Art Gallery of Ballarat and Federation University’s Post Office Gallery, situated in the Arts Precinct as well as a busy local and tourist thoroughfare.
+Situated in the Arts Precinct as well as a busy local and tourist thoroughfare, it is an excellent location.

 Successful applicants will curate, install, market, promote and supervise the space themselves for the duration of their exhibition or event.
 Applications are open throughout the year with a community consultation group meeting three times a year to provide feedback on submissions.

 Exhibitors are supported by a $500 artist fee to assist with the cost of exhibiting such as printed promotion, labels and catalogues.
-Exhibition supervisors may be available to sit the space for 2 or 3 days of the required 5 days to support artists by request and negotiation.
+Exhibition supervisors may be arranged with the Creative City team to sit the space for 2 days of the required 5 days, to support artists.

-Note: Current applications are being considered for 2026.
+Note: Applications are now being considered for mid to late 2026.

 Backspace Gallery in the Art Gallery of Ballarat presents a vibrant program of exhibitions which showcase contemporary art, craft and design and celebrates the arts in our region, providing early career regional artists with the opportunity to exhibit in a professionally supported gallery.